Skip to main content

 "Yes, take one."
 The seller pushed.
 "Here is a red one, or a blue…"

-Aniruddha eyed Bondita looking confused at two short-listed sarees.
+Aniruddha eyed Bondita, looking confused at the two short-listed sarees.
 She stared at one, lingered over the other, and then went back to inspecting the first.
-Aniruddha walked into the sitting area as though he was looking for something.
+Aniruddha walked into the sitting area as though he were looking for something.

 "Malik."
 The man folded his hands as he acknowledged.